Skip to content

 About

-In the 2023/24 season, Gregory makes his company and role debut as the Leper in Messiaen Saint François d'Assiseas staged by Kent Nagano and Georges Delnon at the Elbphilharmonie with Staatsoper Hamburg; and returns to Scottish Opera for his role debut as Almaviva Il Barbiere di Siviglia and Opera North as Ferrando Così fan tutte.
-On the concert platform, he joins the Dunedin Consort for Handel Messiah.
+In the 2023-24 season, Gregory made his company and role debut as the Leper in Messiaen’s Saint François d’Assise, staged by Kent Nagano and Georges Delnon at the Elbphilharmonie with Staatsoper Hamburg.
+He also returned to Scottish Opera for his role debut as Almaviva in Il barbiere di Siviglia and to Opera North as Ferrando in Così fan tutte.
+On the concert stage, he joined the Dunedin Consort for Handel’s Messiah.

-Successes of the previous season include anticipated debuts at Bayerische Staatsoper as Pane in David Alden and Ivor Bolton’s production of La Calisto; and Opéra de Rouen Normandie as Flute in A Midsummer Night’s Dream.
-Gregory also returned to Opernhaus Zürich for Christian Spuck’s ballet Monteverdi and to his alma mater, English National Opera, as Colonel Fairfax in Jo Davie’s production of Yeomen of the Guard.
-On the concert platform, Gregory performed Carmina Burana with Lahti Symphony Orchestra conducted by Dalia Stasevska, the London Philharmonic Orchestra, and the Český Krumlov International Music Festival conducted by Daniel Raiskin, as well as Glyndebourne Orchestra and Chorus for Mozart Requiem, Britten Sinfonia and Three Choirs Festival for Bach St John Passion, and the Irish Baroque Orchestra for Handel Messiah at Wigmore Hall.
+Successes from the previous season include much-anticipated debuts at Bayerische Staatsoper as Pane in David Alden and Ivor Bolton’s production of La Calisto, and at Opéra de Rouen Normandie as Flute in A Midsummer Night’s Dream.
+Gregory also returned to Opernhaus Zürich for Christian Spuck’s ballet Monteverdi and to his alma mater, English National Opera, as Colonel Fairfax in Jo Davies’ production of Yeomen of the Guard.
+On the concert platform, Gregory performed Carmina Burana with the Lahti Symphony Orchestra conducted by Dalia Stasevska, the London Philharmonic Orchestra, and at the Český Krumlov International Music Festival conducted by Daniel Raiskin, as well as with the Glyndebourne Orchestra and Chorus for Mozart’s Requiem, Britten Sinfonia and Three Choirs Festival for Bach's St. John Passion, and the Irish Baroque Orchestra for Handel’s Messiah at Wigmore Hall.

-Highly in demand in concert, Gregory has performed Mercurio in Caldara La concordia de' pianeti with La Cetra Barockorchester Basel in Bucharest at the Enescu Festival and the Theater an der Wien conducted by Andrea Marcon; Damon Acis and Galatea with Trevor Pinnock in Nida, the Dunedin Consort and Acis at Stone Nest with La Nuova Musica and the London Handel Festival; Purcell Devotional Songs with The English Concert under the baton of Kristian Bezuidenhout; Satyavan in Holst’s Savitri with the Britten Sinfonia under Sir Mark Elder; Bach Mass in B Minor at the Edinburgh International Festival; Bach St Matthew Passion with BBC National Orchestra of Wales conducted by Harry Bicket; a recording with Irish Baroque Orchestra and Linn Records of Cousser The Applause of Mount Parnassus and Purcell Great Parent, Hail!; Mozart Requiem with the Royal Philharmonic Orchestra; a European tour of St John Passion with Les Arts Florissants and William Christie and with Antwerp Symphony Orchestra; Britten Serenade for Tenor, Horn and Strings and Dr Maxwell / Staff Officer in Mark-Anthony Turnage The Silver Tassie - both with the BBC Symphony Orchestra; Carmina Burana at the Royal Festival Hall and Oslo Philharmonic; St John Passion with the Oxford Bach Choir; Hugh Wood’s Scenes from Comus with BBC Symphony Orchestra at the BBC Proms; Handel Messiah at Cadogan Hall, Wells Cathedral, with the Royal Scottish National Orchestra English National Opera, Bournemouth Symphony Orchestra, the Dunedin Consort, Glyndebourne and Irish Baroque; Schubert Rosamunde with the BBC Philharmonic Orchestra; Haydn St Nicholas Mass and Britten St Nicholas for the St Luke’s Music Society; Monteverdi Vespers with the Armonico Consort; and a solo recital at the Lufthansa Baroque Festival.
+Highly in demand in concert, Gregory has performed Mercurio in Caldara’s La concordia de’ pianeti with La Cetra Barockorchester Basel in Bucharest at the Enescu Festival and at Theater an der Wien conducted by Andrea Marcon; Damon in Acis and Galatea with Trevor Pinnock in Nida, the Dunedin Consort, and Acis at Stone Nest with La Nuova Musica and the London Handel Festival; Purcell’s Devotional Songs with the English Concert under the baton of Kristian Bezuidenhout; Satyavan in Holst’s Savitri with the Britten Sinfonia under Sir Mark Elder; Bach’s Mass in B Minor at the Edinburgh International Festival; Bach’s St. Matthew Passion with the BBC National Orchestra of Wales conducted by Harry Bicket; a recording with the Irish Baroque Orchestra and Linn Records of Cousser’s The Applause of Mount Parnassus and Purcell’s Great Parent, Hail!; Mozart’s Requiem with the Royal Philharmonic Orchestra; a European tour of St. John Passion with Les Arts Florissants and William Christie and with the Antwerp Symphony Orchestra; Britten’s Serenade for Tenor, Horn and Strings and Dr. Maxwell/Staff Officer in Mark-Anthony Turnage’s The Silver Tassie, both with the BBC Symphony Orchestra; Carmina Burana at the Royal Festival Hall and with the Oslo Philharmonic; St. John Passion with the Oxford Bach Choir; Hugh Wood’s Scenes from Comus with the BBC Symphony Orchestra at the BBC Proms; Handel’s Messiah at Cadogan Hall, Wells Cathedral, with the Royal Scottish National Orchestra, English National Opera, Bournemouth Symphony Orchestra, the Dunedin Consort, Glyndebourne, and Irish Baroque; Schubert’s Rosamunde with the BBC Philharmonic Orchestra; Haydn’s St. Nicholas Mass and Britten’s St. Nicholas for the St. Luke’s Music Society; Monteverdi’s Vespers with the Armonico Consort; and a solo recital at the Lufthansa Baroque Festival.

-A former Harewood Artist at English National Opera, his roles for the company included Nanki-poo (The Mikado), Young Sailor (Julietta), 1st Armed Man (Die Zauberflöte), Borsa (Rigoletto), and Haemon Thebans.
-Gregory was previously a Jerwood Young Artist at Glyndebourne, and an alumnus of the National Opera Studio.
-He was a member of the Verbier Festival Academy, performing the roles of Almaviva Il barbiere di Siviglia and Roderigo Otello—alongside Anna Netrebko, and under the baton of Valery Gergiev—and appeared as a soloist in Beethoven Choral Fantasy under Charles Dutoit.
+A former Harewood Artist at English National Opera, his roles for the company included Nanki-Poo in The Mikado, Young Sailor in Julietta, First Armed Man in Die Zauberflöte, Borsa in Rigoletto, and Haemon in Thebans.
+Gregory was previously a Jerwood Young Artist at Glyndebourne and is an alumnus of the National Opera Studio.
+He was a member of the Verbier Festival Academy, where he performed the roles of Almaviva in Il barbiere di Siviglia and Roderigo in Otello alongside Anna Netrebko and under the baton of Valery Gergiev, and also appeared as a soloist in Beethoven’s Choral Fantasy under Charles Dutoit.